-Unlike the BackUpWordPress plugin, BlogVault gives you the capability to use cloud storages for your backups.
+Unlike the BackUpWordPress plugin, BlogVault gives you the capability to use cloud storage for your backups.
 This is quite handy if for some reason you choose to not use UpdraftPlus.
 BlogVault can be a good alternative since it also boasts other features in which it claims to be the best.
 Apparently, BlogVault has a 100 percent restore rate.
-With it, you can rest assured that your content will either get backed up or restored with certainty to the way it was before something went wrong.
+With it, you can be rest assured that your content will either get backed up or restored with certainty to the way it was before something went wrong.

 - Free One-click staging.

 - 90 days of backup archives allowed.

 - Offsite backups let you avoid overloading your server with the backups.

 - Offers impressive security features